HeardLibrary/digital-scholarship/pubs/omeka/index.md

 **Intended users**

 This tutorial is intended for users who want to set up a single digital archive or create a relatively simple digital online exhibit using Omeka Classic.
 Larger users may be better off with the multi-site Omeka S product (not covered in this tutorial).
 When you have finished the tutorial, you will have a real functioning website and not a test or "toy" instance.
-The tutorial includes enabling editing access to the site by multiple users.
+The tutorial includes enabling multi-user editing access.

 The cost to run the site should be around US$10 per month, excluding costs for a custom domain name.
 One reason that the cost is so low is that with the setup below, files are stored in AWS S3 buckets rather than in the file storage allocated to the EC2 instance.
-S3 storage is very inexpensive and can expand without limit, so the file storage attached to the EC2 server can be minimal.
+S3 storage is very inexpensive and can expand without limit, so the file storage attached to the EC2 server itself can be minimal.
 When the Omeka server is running, it requires few resources, so a relatively inexpensive, minimally provisioned EC2 type (t2.micro) can be used.

 The tutorial only covers installation, setup, and loading files.
 It does not cover styling or creating custom web pages.
 Using International Image Interoperability Framework (IIIF) features is covered to some extent.